JohnSebastian3/bella-hair-salon-v2/README.md

 **Tech used:** HTML, CSS, JavaScript

 Made using HTML, CSS, and JavaScript.
-It is fully responsive on any device, and includes a ocntact form and iamge modals for easier viewing of images on mobile.
+It is fully responsive on any device, and includes a contact form and image modals for easier viewing of images on mobile.

 ## Optimizations